 Mechanical & Electrical

-RSCI’s in-house mechanical and electrical teams will be involved in the entire project.
-From the proposal through design, construction, commissioning, and turn-over.
-Mechanical and electrical systems are critical aspects of a project, and RSCI’s past success has primarily resulted in controlling and self-performing this work.
-RSCI’s team procures the long lead item equipment early in the design phase, and highly qualified tradesmen put quality work in place.
+RSCI’s in-house mechanical and electrical teams are involved in the entire project: proposal through design, construction, commissioning, and turn-over.
+Mechanical and electrical systems are critical aspects of a project, and RSCI’s past success often results in controlling and self-performing this work.
+RSCI’s team procures long lead item equipment early in the design phase, and highly qualified tradesmen put quality work in place.

 Roller Compacted Concrete

 RCC is a concrete with zero-slump consistency and is transported, placed, and compacted using earth and rockfill construction equipment.
-RSCI utilizes our on-site concrete batch plant to support the mechanical compacting process.
 Placed in lifts, the surface may be walked on or another layer placed immediately following the compaction process.
-This efficient process eliminates forming and finishing, is cost effective, and extremely heavy duty.
+This efficient process eliminates forming and finishing, is cost effective, and is extremely heavy duty.